 - Primary Care Networks (PCNs) and Federations – groups of GP practices working together with a range of local providers including social care, and the voluntary and community sector.
 There are 46 GP practices in Enfield

 - Barnet, Enfield and Haringey Mental Health NHS Trust

-- The local community and voluntary sector
+- The local voluntary, community and social enterprise (VCSE) sector.